BahodirovaS/Take4/Passenger/README.md

 - make batch payment flow

 ## Fixed Updates:
+- [FIXED]tip is showing up in the Connect account of the driver, but the fare share isn't -> made a new endpoint for driver share and changed /create to remove driverId
 - [FIXED]tipping page won't pop up for passenegers if the app refreshes.
 Make it so if the tip is false, they can't go to home screen? -> added listener to passenger root layout and added passenger acknowledgement
 - [FIXED]passenger can't see the driver when the driver has arrived -> uncommented driver marker from passenger map
 - [FIXED]Ride time for the ridecompleted page is innacurate. it shows the estimated ride time, but should show how long has passed since the ride began -> used ride_time_minutes